wp-plugins/climate-change-glossary/readme.txt

 = How do I add a thesaurus item?  =
 You will need a SKOS thesaurus management tool like PoolParty (http://poolparty.biz) to add/modify terms.
 The glossary is generated automatically from the imported thesaurus.

-= How con I exclude certain text sections from parsing? = Enclose such text sections with preceding [ccg-noparse] and a final [/ccg-noparse]
+= How can I exclude certain text sections from automated linking? = Enclose such text sections with preceding [ccg-noparse] and a final [/ccg-noparse]

+= How can I exclude certain glossary terms from automated linking? = In the settings (admin area: *Settings* -> *Climate change glossary*) under "Terms excluded from automated linking" you can now add a list of glossary terms to be excluded from automated linking.

 = How can I update the glossary? =
 Simply load the updated thesaurus again (admin area: *Settings* -> *Climate change glossary*).
 The old thesaurus will be overwritten.
 New or updated concepts will be recognized immediately by the link generator.